Nimo

 Equal volumes of gases at the same temperature and pressure contain equal moles.

-Use coefficients from the balanced equation as volume ratios for gaseous species under identical conditions.
+Use coefficients from the balanced equation as volume ratios for gaseous substances under identical conditions.

-Molar volume (≈24 dm3 mol−1 at r.t.p.) converts between moles and volume when needed.
+Molar volume (≈24 dm³ mol-1 at r.t.p.) converts between moles and volume when necessary.

 Convert fractional coefficients to whole numbers before applying volume ratios.

-Confirm that all species in the ratio are gases and share the same conditions before using direct volume relationships.
+Ensure all species in the ratio are gases with matching conditions before applying direct volume relationships.

-If gases are at different conditions, use the ideal gas equation or convert to moles with correct conditions first.
+For gases at different conditions, employ the ideal gas equation or convert to moles using correct conditions first.

 Identify the limiting reactant before calculating actual product volumes if quantities are restricted.